ddmitov/perl-executing-browser/README.md

 ## What Perl Executing Browser Is Not

 * PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
-* Unlike JavaScript in general purpose web browsers, Perl scripts executed by PEB have no direct access to the HTML DOM tree of any page.
 * PEB is not an implementation of the CGI protocol.
 It uses only three environment variables together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
 * PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently.
+* Perl scripts executed by PEB, unlike JavaScript in general purpose web browsers, have no direct access to the HTML DOM tree of any page.

 ## Limitations

 * No history and cache.
   JavaScript functions ```window.history.back()```, ```window.history.forward()``` and ```window.history.go()``` are disabled.
-* No page produced by a local Perl script can be reloaded, but local HTML pages, as well as web pages, can be reloaded using the JavaScript function ```location.reload()```.
+* No page produced by a local Perl script can be reloaded.
+  Local HTML pages, as well as web pages, can be reloaded using the JavaScript function ```location.reload()```.
 * No file can be downloaded on hard disk.
 * No support for plugins and HTML 5 video.